Androgenetic alopecia is a complicated condition involving hormones (particularly dihydrotestosterone) and genetics.

-So, given this complexity, perhaps it's not really surprising that the underlying mechanism that causes hair follicle miniaturisation has eluded scientists for years.
-And, as a result of this complexity, many areas of research have been pursued.
+So, given this complexity, perhaps it's not really surprising that the underlying mechanism that causes this type of hair loss has eluded scientists for years, and many areas of research have been pursued.

 and the subsequent response of one gene that can then cause hair follicle cell

-The first study involved the human dickkopf 1 (hDkk-1) gene and reported a number of interesting observations and findings:
+The first study involved the human dickkopf 1 (hDkk-1) gene, and reported a number of interesting observations and findings...

 1. hDkk-1 is secreted from dermal papilla cells in response to dihydrotestosterone (DHT).

-showed that they undergo apoptosis in the presence of DHT.
+4. Measurement of DNA showed that ORS cells undergo cell death in the presence of DHT.

-The dermal papilla is a cluster of specialized cells which play a key role in the regulation of hair cycling and growth.
+The dermal papilla is a cluster of specialized cells which play a key role in the regulation of the hair growth cycle.

 All these findings suggest that hDKK-1 is

 It also states that:

 "The damage-induced increase in hDkk-1 mRNA levels occurred in many human tumor cell lines"